5K Running Plan for Beginners to Advanced Runners

 Here are my top tips for 5K training:

-• Schedule your runs.
 When you plan ahead, you’re more likely to stick to your workouts.
-If you can, plan to run in the mornings so if you miss your run, you may still be able to get it in later in the day.
+If you can, plan to run in the early morning, so if you miss your run, you may still be able to get it in later in the day.
+Also, schedule your rest days so your body has plenty of time to recover from training.
+If you do a running workout on Mondays, Tuesdays, Fridays, and Saturdays, for instance, you may want to schedule a rest day on Tuesdays, Wednesdays, and Sundays.

-• Make it fun.
 Studies show you’re more likely to stick to your workout program when it’s fun.
 Add music, run with a friend, and share your progress on social media to get cheered on.
-(Tag me -@Runstreet on Instagram - in your running posts for extra support).
+(Follow and tag me - @Runstreet on Instagram - in your running posts for extra support).

-• Keep things in perspective.
 Most people are running 5Ks for fun, fitness, and new challenges, so keep this in mind when you run.
 Sometimes we get so caught up in the numbers while training and racing that we forget to look at the bigger picture.
+Signing up for a charity running race or a fun themed run can help you keep your training in perspective.

-• Practice relaxation if you get nervous before races or events.
-Try some deep breathing exercises to work on your relaxation, or use a meditation app like the Calm app for guided visualization and meditation exercises.
+If you get nervous before races or events, learning to relax is crucial.
+Try some deep breathing exercises to work on your relaxation, or use a meditation app like the Healthy Minds app (my favorite, and it's free!) for meditation exercises.

 Are you running a 5K?
 If you need a customized 5K training plan to help you slay your race, head to our Training Center